-The St. Rose - Stanford Clinic Cardiovascular and Thoracic Surgery Program brings Stanford surgeons with expertise in beating heart surgery to Las Vegas and Henderson, NV.
-Call Dignity Health - St. Rose Dominican at 702.616.4900 or Find a Doctor online to learn if you’re a candidate for this procedure.
+Call Dignity Health - St. Rose Dominican hospitals at (702) 616-4900 or Find a Doctor online to learn if you’re a candidate for this procedure.

 One of the most common types of beating heart surgery is off-pump coronary artery bypass (OPCAB).
 Other types of beating heart surgery include:

 Beating heart surgery helps reduce complications and shortens recovery.
 People who may benefit from beating heart surgery are those at high risk for complications.
 This includes the elderly and people with complex health problems.

 Not everyone is a candidate for beating heart surgery.
 It may be necessary to evaluate your heart and blood vessels directly at the time of surgery before your surgeon makes the final decision.

 The details of the procedure and how long it takes depend on the specific type of surgery you are having and for what condition.
 This includes whether it is an open surgery requiring an incision into the breastbone (sternum) or minimally invasive cardiac surgery requiring several smaller incisions to access the heart.